 - 1x 2-lane DSI Display Interface (up to 1Gbps per lane)

 Please note, not all interfaces will be available at the same time, some are multiplexed.
 Check the datasheet in detail before proceeding with the design using compute module.

 Limitations of using the Raspberry Pi Compute Module

 Module form-factor gives a lot of advantages but there are some limitations also of Raspberry Pi compute module.
 Design engineers should consider these before building a product.
-One of the biggest limitation with module approach is that you need to create a carrier board if the readily available boards in the market are not good enough for your requirement or are very expensive.
+One of the biggest limitations with the module approach is that you need to create a carrier board if the readily available boards in the market are not good enough for your requirements or are very expensive.

-Some of the other limitation are mentioned below:
+Some of the other limitations are mentioned below:

 Complex Power Supply Requirement